leventerguder/injavawetrust-docker/nigel_poulton_docker_deep_dive/Docker_Deep_Dive_Notes.md

 Notice that the OS/Arch: for the Server component is showing as linux/amd64.
 This is because the daemon is running inside of the Linux VM we mentioned earlier.
 The Client component is a native Mac application and runs directly on the Mac OS Darwin kernel (OS/Arch: darwin/amd64).

+# Chapter 4: The Big Picture

+## The Ops Perspective

+When you install Docker , you get two major components:

+- the Docker client
+- the Docker daemon

+The daemon implements the runtime, API and everything else required to run Docker.
+In a default Linux installation, the client talks to the daemon via a local IPC/Unix socket at /var/run/docker.sock.

+### Images

+It’s useful to think of a Docker image as an object that contains an OS filesystem, an application, and all application dependencies.

+In the Docker world, an image is effectively a stopped container.
+If you’re a developer, you can think of an image as a class.

+    docker image ls

+    docker image pull ubuntu:latest

+Run the docker image ls command again to see the image you just pulled.

+    docker images

+It’s also worth noting that each image gets its own unique ID.
+When referencing images, you can refer to them using either IDs or names.
+If you’re working with image ID’s, it’s usually enough to type the first few characters of the ID — as long as it’s unique, Docker will know which image you mean.

+### Containers

+Now that we have an image pulled locally, we can use the docker container run command to launch a container from it.

+    docker container run -it ubuntu:latest /bin/bash

+docker container run tells the Docker daemon to start a new container.
+The -it flags tell Docker to make the container interactive and to attach the current shell to the container's terminal.

+You can see all running containers on your system using the docker container ls command.

+    docker container ls

+### Attaching to running containers

+You can attach your shell to the terminal of a running container with the docker container exec command.

+    docker start hopeful_elion
+    docker container exec -it hopeful_elion bash
+    ps

+The format of **docker container exec** is **docker container exec<options><container-name or container-id> < /command/app>

+Stop the container and kill it using the docker container stop and docker container rm commands.
+Remember to substitute the names/IDs of your own containers.

+    docker container stop hopeful_elion
+    docker container rm hopeful_elion

+Verify that the container was successfully deleted by running the docker container ls command with the -a flag.
+Adding -a tells Docker to list all containers, even those in the stopped state.

+    docker container ls -a

+## The Dev Perspective

+Use the docker image build command to create a new image using the instructions in the Dockerfile.

+    docker image build -t test:latest .

+    docker container run -d \
+    --name web1 \
+    --publish 8080:8080 \
+    test:latest